* Euro approaches last week's 4-month low vs dollar

 "The only theme is a widening in U.S.-European yield differentials," said Daisuke Karakama, chief market economist for Mizuho Bank in Tokyo, referring to the driver of the euro's declines versus the greenback over the past couple of days.

-A strong U.S. jobs report on Friday, and hawkish comments from St. Louis Federal Reserve Bank President James Bullard on Monday have given a lift to U.S. yields this week and helped buoy the greenback against the euro.
+A strong U.S. jobs report on Friday, and hawkish comments from St. Louis Federal Reserve Bank President James Bullard on Monday has given a lift to U.S. bond yields this week and has helped buoy the greenback against the euro.

-A focal point for the yen is the Bank of Japan's two-day policy meeting on June 12-13.
-It is likely to keep monetary policy steady at its decision due on Friday and may slightly revise up its assessment on overseas growth.
+A focal point for the yen this week is the Bank of Japan's two-day policy meeting on June 12-13.